winsw/winsw/doc/xmlConfigFile.md

 ## XML schema validation

-We are using embedded [XSD](../src/Core/WinSWCore/XMLSchema.xsd) file to validate XML configurations file schema.
+We are using embedded [XSD schema file](../src/Core/WinSWCore/XMLSchema.xsd) to validate XML configurations file.
 You can follow this schema file when creating the XML configuration file.